codesponsor/dev/README.md

 <a href="https://app.codesponsor.io/link/Z24Ypyn8iC1Q4i6uCwNyLW3r/codesponsor/core-values"><img src="https://app.codesponsor.io/embed/Z24Ypyn8iC1Q4i6uCwNyLW3r/codesponsor/core-values.svg" alt="Sponsor" style="width: 873px; height: 67px;"/></a>

 The content of the "sponsored by" link will be approved by developers and must be relevant to the developer audience.

-## How can we help developers?

-You put a lot of time and effort into your open source projects, and people rely on them to do their jobs.
-It's important that your work is sustainable, and we help you fund it.

 ## More information